chekri/Elastica_with_Lever/README.md

   - The continuation parameter and its range
   - Points where solutions should be saved
   - Stopping criteria for the continuation process

-  -
-These files together allow AUTO-07p to perform the desired continuation analysis for each example case
+These files together allow AUTO-07p to perform the desired continuation analysis for each example case.
+By appropritely controlling the parameters in the `c.constants` file, a wide variety of problems can be solved.
+For example,

 ### Reference